ulif/diceware/docs/manpage.rst

 The EFF wordlist (file ``wordlsts/wordlist_en_eff.txt``) is licensed by the Electronic Frontier Foundation under the `Creative Commons CC-BY 3.0 US` license (see https://creativecommons.org/licenses/by/3.0/us/).

+The copyright for the `Diceware8k` list is owned by Arnold G Reinhold.
+The copyright for the the `Diceware SecureDrop` list is owned by `@heartsucker`.
+Copyright for the `EFF large` list by `Joseph Bonneau` and `EFF`.
+Copyright for the brazilian portuguese list by `@drebs`.
+Copyright for the english adjective and noun lists by `NaturalLanguagePasswords`.

 "Diceware" is a trademark of Arnold G Reinhold, used with permission.